 If you have any questions, concerns or complaints about this Notice or your PHI, please contact our Director, Don Thomson, at 503-370-6062.

 Third-party requests for PHI, including attorneys' requests, are subject to fees established under Oregon Law.
 Students will be charged $10.00 for pages 1-10, and $.25 for each subsequent page.
 No charge will be incurred when students access any available PHI through the student portal.
 Students will not be charged to only inspect their PHI at Bishop Wellness Center.

-Under Oregon State law, release of PHI is restricted by Oregon Revised Statutes H.B.
-2305.
-This law specifically states that a valid authorization "must describe the information to be used or disclosed and that identifies the information in a specific and meaningful way."
+Release of PHI is restricted by law that states that a valid authorization "must describe the information to be used or disclosed and that identifies the information in a specific and meaningful way."
 Blanket authorizations to release "any and all identifiable information" and "prospective authorizations to release PHI" do not allow the patient to make an informed decision about releasing specific PHI and are not allowed under law.

 What this means for parents, families, and students is that students cannot sign a PHI form that allows Bishop Wellness Center staff to talk to parents or families about their medical care over a prolonged or indefinite period of time.
 Some areas of campus are allowed to do this; however Bishop Wellness Center must comply with state regulations regarding the release of PHI.

 Students can sign a release allowing Bishop Wellness Center staff to discuss specific medical issues.
 If the student seeks care at Bishop Wellness Center and there is an emergency situation present, staff may notify the person listed as an emergency contact.
 However, if the student seeks care at the emergency room or with another medical provider, emergency contact notification must be done by that facility.

 Bishop Wellness Center encourages students to be in direct contact with their parents or families about their health situation.